 There are also courses running in the spring and in the autumn.
 See Getting Started.

-A pdf/printable description of the membership categories can be downloaded by clicking here: KBKA 2017-8 membership details.
+A pdf/printable description of the membership categories can be downloaded by clicking here: KBKA membership 2018-9.

 There are two classes of membership: friend (usually for people who don’t have bees yet), and members (which includes Bee Disease insurance and BBKA 3rd party insurance).